ma7moudShaaban/Penetration-Testing/Network/Active Directory Enumeration & Attacks/README.md

 > [!NOTE]
-> A prerequisite to performing Kerberoasting attacks is either domain user credentials (cleartext or just an NTLM hash if using Impacket), a shell in the context of a domain user, or account such as SYSTEM.
+> A prerequisite to perform Kerberoasting attacks is either domain user credentials (cleartext or just an NTLM hash if using Impacket), a shell in the context of a domain user, or account such as SYSTEM.
 Once we have this level of access, we can start.
 We must also know which host in the domain is a Domain Controller so we can query it.

 ### Kerberoasting - from Linux
 #### Kerberoasting with GetUserSPNs.py